 Roosevelt-Vanderbilt National Historic Site

 Have you ever wanted to work at a National Park assisting visitors?
-Are you interested in recordkeeping, data entry, or clerical work?
 Does early 20th century history fascinate you?
 Do you like leading tours and giving public presentations?

 If any of the above intrigues you, consider becoming a volunteer.
 There are a variety of volunteer opportunities available at Roosevelt-Vanderbilt National Historic Sites including: